danmbrown/city-of-whispers/Moves.md

 - They ask for a favor.

 ### Observe Someone (Network)
-When you observe a person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
+When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.

 - **12+** Ask two questions, add them as a Tie.
-The Magistrate will tell you what you know about them.
+The Magistrate will tell you what Insight you know about them.
 If you already have a Tie with them, you may ask a third question.
 - **10+** Ask two questions.
 Mark Heat to add them as a Tie.
-If you do, the Magistrate will tell you what you know about them.
+If you do, the Magistrate will tell you what Insight you know about them.
 If you already have a Tie with them, you may mark Heat to ask another question.
 - **7 - 9** Ask one question.
 Mark Heat to ask another question.

 #### Questions